 Find a contractor who can deliver a bathroom remodel on time and on budget, and he'll have guaranteed business for the rest of his life.
 More realistically, large-scale remodeling projects are riddled with change orders that increase the cost and extend the finish date.
 Even small remodels have a unique way of inching upward in cost.

 Many homeowners add space to their house or recondition a bathroom for no discernible reason.
-Outside influences might be fueling your remodel: low home equity rates, boosterism from home remodeling shows, and keeping up with the Joneses.
+Outside influences may fuel your decision to remodel: low home equity rates, boosterism from home remodeling shows, and neighborly peer pressure.
 None are good reasons to remodel.

 Carefully consider your next home remodeling project before committing yourself.
 Realize there is no shame in deciding not to proceed with the remodel at all.